 - Neuromuscular stimulation is an electrical machine with variable currents which is applied using electrodes to strengthen very weak muscles.
 This therapy has been proven to be useful following knee surgery to strengthen the muscles that support the knee.

 - A dry-needling approach is a western medicine approach which involves the insertion of needles into the muscles.
 This approach changes the way your body reacts to pain by helping the body heal trigger points.
 Electrical and biochemical changes are associated with this technique and ultimately assist in the healing process.

-- Acupuncture is the insertion of fine needles which can treat multiple conditions.
+- Acupuncture is the insertion of fine needles that can treat multiple conditions.
 This therapy helps to reduce pain and normalize movement.
-Taping for joint support/alignment.
-This will ease pain and facilitate normal movement.